m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/domain-creation-images.md

 otherwise.
 If image pull secrets are required for pulling the images, then the secrets must be referenced using `domain.spec.imagePullSecrets`.

-Also, optionally, you can configure the [source locations](#source-locations) of the WDT model and installation files in the image using the `sourceModelHome` and `sourceWDTInstallHome` fields, as described in this [section](#source-locations).
+Also, optionally, you can configure the [source locations](#source-locations) of WDT model files and where the WebLogic Deploy Tooling software is installed using the `sourceModelHome` and `sourceWDTInstallHome` fields, as described in this [section](#source-locations).

 - For details about each field, see the [References](#references).